Chapter 4. References

 3. Selection.
 Offspring that survive are selected to continue the lineage.

-Evolution is then an iterative process that explores biological patterns to select those that survive, not a manufacturing process that builds a product based on a blueprint.
-It was initially applied only to biological systems but it is now thought that any active system that chooses from variable results can evolve, including social, geophysical, and technical systems (Bejan, 2023), so it is a universal principle distinct from the second law of thermodynamics.
+Evolution is then an iterative process that explores patterns to select those that survive, not the manufacture of a product based on a blueprint.
+It was initially applied only to biological systems but it is now thought that any active system that chooses from variable results can evolve, including social, geophysical, and technical systems (Bejan, 2023), so it could be a universal principle like the second law of thermodynamics.

-It is now proposed that quantum systems have the features necessary to evolve.
-For example, when a photon of light finds the best path to any destination, it evolves by Darwinian principles because there is:
+In this model, quantum systems provide all the features necessary to evolve.
+For example, a photon of light finds the best path to a destination by Darwinian evolution because there is:

 1. Generation.
 The photon wave actively generates offspring by instantiation.